Glasgow University Students' Representative Council: History

 The Students’ Representative Council was founded on 9 March 1886.
 Despite its contemporary independence from the Glasgow University Union, members of the Union founded the SRC in order to lobby the University to fund the creation of a building for the Union they had founded the previous year.
 In 1890, the University agreed to construct the John McIntyre Building, now the offices of the SRC, for the Glasgow University Union.

 Prior to the establishment of the Students’ Representative Council, the only official representation of the student body was carried out through the Rector and clubs established to support Rectorial campaigns, such as the Peel Club.

 In 1932, the Glasgow University Union relocated to its own building at 32 University Avenue, where it remains today, with the John McIntyre Building then housing the all-female Queen Margaret Union.
 At this time, the SRC was housed in the Pearce Lodge, the former gatehouse of the University's old site on the High Street which had been reassembled at Gilmorehill.
 After the Queen Margaret Union relocated to its current location in 1969, the SRC’s offices moved into the then-John McIntyre Building.
 The building was later renamed to simply the McIntyre Building to reflect that John McIntyre’s gift of £5,000 (equal to around £300,000 in 2010) was donated in memory of his wife Anne.

+In February 1982 it banned the Daily Record for being sold.